RobinBaines/OOO3/README.md

 b.
 Analysing Events looking for characteristics of other SOs.
 A stream of data is extracted from the SOs and is written to a separate script in an Event called Generated.txt.
-The subroutine QuerySOSQ() looks for SQs of Events which are SOs and creates a script to add the quality to the subject.
+The subroutine GenerateAScript() looks for SQs of Events which are SOs and creates a script to add the quality to the subject.
 For example:

         MeetBakkeveen : Event {
         Nida = swimming

 is used to imply that Nida can swim and will create a new SQ for Nida:

 		Nida {
 		swimming = True
 		}

 And to imply that swimming is a verb.
 		swimming : Verb {
 			Root = swimm
 		}

 This is an initial attempt at creating SOs to hold types of speech (verbs, adverbs, nouns) and to eventually add 'production' rules which described how the words should be used in output.
 I would need to simulate reading a book about grammar to improve.

 //////////////////////////////////////////
 RO Lifetime and the ACW and Water scripts.

 The American Civil War and Fort Sumter are both examples of RO which have ended and will not change.
 Opinions as to the exact moment this type of object started and ended may differ and are properties/qualities of SOs.
 OOO theory seems to depend on comparing an RO with one of many possible SOs.
 Only then can relationships between RO, SO, RQ en SQ be analysed.

 The OOO3 program allows (reasonably unlimited) nesting of SOs.
 Initially this was used to define an SO of type Event and then to define and then modify SOs which were nested in the Event.
-For example in ACW.txt the American Civil War Event has a nested Fort Sumter SO (which is also an Event; Fort Sumter : Confed_victory : Battle : Event).
+For example in ACW.txt the American Civil War Event has a nested Fort Sumter SO (which is also an Event); Fort Sumter : Confed_victory : Battle : Event).

 ACW : Event {